laravel/docs/validation.md

 php artisan make:rule Uppercase --invokable --implicit
 ```

+> **Warning**
-> {note} An "implicit" rule only _implies_ that the attribute is required.
+> An "implicit" rule only _implies_ that the attribute is required.
 Whether it actually invalidates a missing or empty attribute is up to you.